-This article was last updated on the 15th of November, 2015 by Patrick Carpen.
+This page was first published on the 15th of November, 2015 and last updated on the 8th of May, 2017 by Patrick Carpen.

 “How has language changed in Guyana over the last decade or two?
 And what factors have contributed to the changes?”